Main Content

 Top-Freezer Refrigerators

 A top-freezer refrigerator keeps the frozen food at eye level and the fresh food compartment below.
-These fridges offer some of the widest shelves possible in both the fridge and freezer sections.
-This makes them excellent choices for storing large or awkwardly shaped items like frozen pizzas and deli trays.
+This makes them an excellent choice for storing wider items like frozen pizzas and deli trays.

 Traditionally, this has been the most common type of refrigerator.
-It's also the most affordable and a great option for folks with basic refrigeration needs.
-You won't find many special features in this type of refrigerator.
-But with smaller models starting around $400, top-freezer refrigerators provide excellent value.
+It's also the most affordable and a great option for those with basic refrigeration needs.
+You won't find many special features in this type of refrigerator, but you do have the option to add an ice maker or select a model with extra deep door bins.
+With prices strting around $400, top-freezer refrigerators provide excellent value.
 Plus, they tend to use 10 - 25% less energy than bottom-freezer fridges, helping you save year after year.

 Bottom-Freezer Refrigerators

 A bottom-freezer refrigerator is a good option for households that want fresh food at eye level.
-Also known as bottom-mount refrigerators, these units are slightly more expensive (starting around $700) and less efficient than top-freezer models.
-However, by keeping important food items like drinks and produce in clear view, they provide a more ergonomic design.
+These units are slightly more expensive (starting around $700) and are less efficient than top-freezer models.
+However, they provide a more convenient design by keeping fresh food items in clear view.

-The freezer compartment of these models is typically a drawer that pulls out for easy access to your favorite frozen goods.
+The freezer compartment of these models is typically a drawer that pulls out for easy access, though there are a few models with a swing door..
 Many bottom-freezer refrigerators include wire baskets or storage bins to help keep your frozen goods organized.
 As a result, they provide less usable space but make it easier to keep things tidy.

 Side-by-Side Refrigerators

 Side-by-side refrigerators place the fresh and frozen sections adjacent to one another.
 Doing so offers easy access to every kind of food.
-Because neither section stretches the full width of the appliance, this type of refrigerator can struggle to accommodate larger items.
-So look carefully at the capacity and flexibility of the interior.
+Because neither section stretches the full width of the appliance, fitting large or wide items can be challening.
+Look carefully at the capacity and flexibility of the interior when selecting this style of fridge.

 Selecting a model with adjustable shelves and storage bins can help you customize the layout to suit your needs.
 This kind of versatility often makes up for the narrow width.
-Plus, side-by-side refrigerators have tons of door storage space that serves as the perfect home for condiments, drinks, and other smaller items.
+Plus, side-by-side refrigerators have tons of door storage space for condiments, drinks, and other smaller items.
 Just be aware that you'll probably have to sacrifice a few door storage bins if you want a model with an external ice and water dispenser.

 Side-by-side fridge prices typically range from $1,000 - $3,000.
 While this type of refrigerator might be more expensive than top- or bottom-freezer models, they often include more advanced features.
 Many sport glass shelves as opposed to plastic ones.
 Stainless steel finishes are more common.
 And innovative designs including touch screens and transparent door panels are available.